John-Abbott-College/SN1-Notes/Notes/35_reading_files.md

 To read a csv file, open the file in the standard way.

-Once your flie has been opened, it needs to be converted to either a standard `csv.reader`.
+Once your flie has been opened, it needs to be converted to a `csv.reader`.

 At this point it can be looped over, just like an ordinary file, with the following exceptions: